comebackmagistr/comebackmagistr/README.md

   <br />
 :sunglasses: I am a frontend developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia
   <br />
-  My frontend development experience is over 5 years, primarily in fintech.
+  My fullstack development experience is over 5 years, primarily in fintech.
 I strive to grow as a specialist and learn new tools.
 I am not afraid to experiment.
   </div>
  <div>